Why SafeLaw?

 SafeLaw is designed to provide protection for the firm’s contractual relationships with clients

 Law firms are increasingly being forced to assume liability for cyber risk’s in contracts with clients and firms that have clients in regulated industries such as financial services or healthcare are now being subjected to additional regulatory risk through contracts as well.
 Generic cyber risk policies provide very little (if any) coverage for the firm’s contractual relationships.
-SafeLaw was designed to cover the firms contractual exposure for cyber risk resulting in a breach of contract to provide professional legal services to clients, data breaches suffered by the firm, and breaches of the firm’s privacy policy.
+SafeLaw was designed to cover the firm’s contractual exposure to cyber risk resulting in a breach of contract to provide professional legal services to clients, data breaches suffered by the firm, and breaches of the firm’s privacy policy.

-The business interruption (also known as business income) coverage in SafeLaw was drafted to contemplate the way law firm’s earn revenue.
+The business interruption (also known as business income) coverage in SafeLaw was drafted to contemplate the way law firms earn revenue.
 More specifically, SafeLaw includes coverage for loss of income due to the loss of billable hours and loss of clients as part of the business income coverage.
 Other cyber risk policies use standard business interruption coverage language similar to the language published by the Insurance Services Office.
 The main problem with generic business interruption coverage is that it won’t work for law firms.
 Standard business interruption wording only covers losses fully realized during the period of restoration, meaning that generic business income coverage only applies to “lost income” from work that would have been: (1) performed; (2) billed for; and (3) collected, all within the period of restoration.
-The generic business income valuation model works well for a restaurant or retailer where it’s easy to illustrate how many people would have made purchases in a few days or even weeks, but unfortunately there is very little (if any) lost income that a law firm could recover under such a valuation model.
+The generic business income valuation model works well for a restaurant or retailer where it’s easy to illustrate how many people would have made purchases in a few days or even weeks, but unfortunately, there is very little (if any) lost income that a law firm could recover under such a valuation model.

 SafeLaw’s coverage for theft of money and securities applies to the firm’s accounts as well as trust accounts.